woywoy123/AnalysisG/docs/source/core-classes/eventtemplate.rst

 ---------------------

 This part of the documentation highlights some useful features that are part of the template class.
-Some event_template class inherits from the tools class and uses the event_t struct defined under the structs module.
+The event_template class inherits from the tools class and uses the event_t struct defined under the structs module.

 .. cpp:class:: event_template: public tools